Yingxuan-Selina-Bian/SearchAgent_with_Snowflake/README.md

 # Building Agentic AI Application In Snowflake

+## Demo
+Feel free to try asking question about Biking and Skiing: https://shorturl.at/jEKAO UI Powered by Streamlit

 ## Overview

 In this guide, you'll learn how to build a Data Agent using Snowflake Cortex AI that can intelligently respond to questions by reasoning over both structured and unstructured data.